 My second performance was at HOME, on the 18th of June.

 I had a lovely audience at both events and enjoy performing for them.

 One More Push is an autobiographical piece, reflecting on my life journey from Iran to the UK and from a journalist and political activist to an artist.
 That was my first solo show and it received positive feedback from the audience and also a 3-star review by Manchester theatre awards.

-Another festival held by Journeys’ festival in collaboration with WIthworth gallery.
+Another festival held by Journey’s festival in collaboration with WIthworth gallery.
 I was involved in that one too.
 In the last couple of months, I have been busy setting up and a company called Sheba Arts.
-I managed to find a few strong women as our board of trustee and things are getting into shape slowly.
+I managed to find a few strong women as our board of trustees and things are getting into shape slowly.

-Sheba Arts is a self-advocacy group which aims to support people and artists from marginalised migrant communities across Greater Manchester.
+Sheba Arts is a self-advocacy group that aims to support people and artists from marginalised migrant communities across Greater Manchester.